jhui/jhui.github.io/_posts/2017-03-15-Memory-network.markdown

 > We assume we can find the answer with 2 rounds of  inference.

 #### Encoding the input
 We use bags of words to represent our input text.
-First, we starts with a vocabulary of size
+First, we start with a vocabulary of a size
 $$ \left| W \right| $$
 .